armand-jr/Sonkrag/README.md

 All coding has been written in Python 3.7.
 We made use of the following packages:
 -	Pip
 -	Matplotlib
+-	Random
+- 	Copy

 ### Use
 To run the written program type in:
-‘python3 main.py’
+‘python main.py [algorithm] [district number] [basis/advanced5]’

 ### Outline
 To sum up the outline of the most important folders and files, see the following list:
 *   /code: here you will find all code
 	* /code/algorithms: here you will find all code to
 	* /code/classes: here you will find all the classes that will construct the data